amd/quark-documentation/docs/onnx/user_guide_tools.rst

 **Note**: When using convert_fp16_to_fp32 in Quark ONNX, it requires onnxsim to simplify the ONNX model.
-Please make sure that onnxsim is installed by using ‘python -m pip install onnxsim’.
+Please make sure that onnxsim is installed by using 'python -m pip install onnxsim'.

 Convert a NCHW input model to a NHWC model
 ------------------------------------------

-Given that some models are designed with an input shape of NCHW instead of NHWC, it’s recommended to convert an NCHW input model to NHWC before quantizing a float32 model.
+Given that some models are designed with an input shape of NCHW instead of NHWC, it's recommended to convert an NCHW input model to NHWC before quantizing a float32 model.

 Use the convert_nchw_to_nhwc tool to convert a NCHW model to a NHWC